PokemonWorkshop/PSDKTechnicalDemo/scripts/HOW TO CREATE A CUSTOM SCRIPT.md

 So, now that you have the proper environment, and the proper knowledge of Ruby (I hope?), we can now begin to write code!

-But first, you need to know some useless and kind of mandatory information:
+But first, you need to know some useful and kind of mandatory information:
 - For Solargraph to work flawlessly, you need to open the scripts folder with VSCode.
 This way, Solargraph will be able to parse the PSDK codebase, while also parsing your own scripts.
 - You **CAN'T edit the PSDK codebase**.
 PSDK was created with an "easily updatable" mindset.
 Pokémon Studio is